 The Level Cross neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 54.0% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.3% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-American households most often have a car, and regularly they have two or three.
-But households in the Level Cross neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Level Cross neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.3% of the households here have four, five, or more cars.
 That is more cars per household than in 96.7% of the neighborhoods in the nation.

 Did you know that the Level Cross neighborhood has more Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.5% of this neighborhood's residents have Scots-Irish ancestry.